Miyeon: 2018–2020: Debut with (G)I-dle, collaborations and acting debut

-Cho debuted with (G)I-dle on May 2, 2018, with their mini-album I Am and the title song "Latata".
+Miyeon debuted with (G)I-dle on May 2, 2018, with their mini-album I Am and the title song "Latata".

-On October 26, 2018, it was confirmed that Cho would perform at the League of Legends World Finals Opening Ceremony 2018, along with Soyeon, Madison Beer and Jaira Burns.
+On October 26, 2018, it was confirmed that Miyeon would perform at the League of Legends World Finals Opening Ceremony 2018, along with Soyeon, Madison Beer and Jaira Burns.
 The four singers provided vocals for the virtual K-pop girl group K/DA, with Miyeon voicing Ahri, one of the most well known champions in the League of Legends.
 Together with Evelynn voiced by Beer, Ahri is the main vocalist of the group.
 Their song "Pop/Stars" went viral on YouTube and topped Billboards World Digital Songs chart.

-In 2019, Cho collaborated with Hangzoo with the song "Cart" as part of Amoeba Culture X Devine Channel Code Share Project.
+In 2019, Miyeon collaborated with Hangzoo with the song "Cart" as part of Amoeba Culture X Devine Channel Code Share Project.

-In 2020, Cho appeared on MBC's music competition program King of Mask Singer.
+In 2020, Miyeon appeared on MBC's music competition program King of Mask Singer.
 She went on to win the first round with 64 points.
 In the second round, she performed Yoon Mi-rae's "Goodbye Sadness and Hello Happiness" but lost to Im Kang-sung.
 Her vocal performance received a warm reception from both audience and panels.
-Cho's voice was described as smokey, but soulful.
-Also that year, Cho sang again as Ahri on two songs from K/DA's EP, All Out; lead single "The Baddest" with Bea Miller and Wolftyla replacing Beer and Burns, and the second single "More" with the original line-up and Lexie Liu.
+Miyeon's voice was described as smokey, but soulful.
+Also that year, Miyeon sang again as Ahri on two songs from K/DA's EP, All Out; lead single "The Baddest" with Bea Miller and Wolftyla replacing Beer and Burns, and the second single "More" with the original line-up and Lexie Liu.

-In September 2020, it was revealed that Cho would make her acting debut as the female lead in web-drama Replay: The Moment as Yoo Hayoung, a popular YouTuber and band vocalist.
-She has a cold and chic personality, but a generous and kind-hearted person.
-The drama depicts an empathetic romance in a clumsy and anxious, but dreams and love of reliving past emotions in the present eighteen youth.
-With the drama's musical nature, Cho released several OSTs for it: "Dreaming About You" and "How To Love (with Neon Paprika)".
+In September 2020, it was revealed that Miyeon would make her acting debut as the female lead in web-drama Replay: The Moment as Yoo Hayoung, a popular YouTuber and band vocalist.
+With the drama's musical nature, Miyeon released several OSTs for it: "Dreaming About You" and "How To Love (with Neon Paprika)".
 The drama went on and recorded more than 6 million cumulative views.